shsarv/machine-learning-courses/README.md

 # machine-learning-courses
-This repository contains all machine learning Courses i undertook
+This repository contains all machine learning Courses i undertook.

+_feel free add You Contribution_